secretstartups/handbook/hiring/recruiting-framework/req-overview/index.html.md

 #### Assessment

-* As determined previously in the intake session with the hiring manager, if there is an assessment involved in the initial interview process, send candidates the assessment through the provided Greenhouse template.
+* As determined previously in the kick off session with the hiring manager, if there is an assessment involved in the initial interview process, send candidates the assessment through the provided Greenhouse template.
 The assessment grader is to be added to the appropriate location on the template email to ensure a notification will be sent to them once the applicant has completed the assessment.

 #### Team Interview